HimanshuMishra123/istio-guide/Istio-Architecture.md

 ### Deployment of `istiod`

 1. **Centralized Control Plane**:
-   - **Deployment**: The `istiod` control plane component is deployed as a single or a set of pods (typically on one node, but it can be scaled horizontally if needed one per node) in a designated namespace, usually `istio-system`.
+   - **Deployment**: The `istiod` control plane component is deployed as a single or a set of pods (typically on one node, but it can be scaled horizontally if needed) in a designated namespace, usually `istio-system`.
    - **Node Distribution**: `istiod` does not need to run on every node.
 It runs in a central location within the cluster, and its services are exposed to all nodes via Kubernetes services.

 2. **Service Discovery**: